madeofpendletonwool/PinePods/README.md

 - [ ] Refresh changes on readme
 - [ ] Full Screen Currently Playing Page
+- [ ] Fix issue where podcast mins are displayed as seconds

 ### To be added after beta version